Sir Charles Dilke, 2nd Baronet

 Touted as a future prime minister, his aspirations to higher political office were effectively terminated in 1885 after a notorious and well-publicised divorce case.

-His disgrace and the alignment of Joseph Chamberlain with the Conservatives both greatly weakened the radical cause.
+His disgrace, and the alignment of Joseph Chamberlain with the Conservatives, both greatly weakened the radical cause.

 Background and education

 Dilke was the son of Sir Charles Dilke, 1st Baronet.
 Born in Chelsea in 1843, he was educated at Trinity Hall, Cambridge, where he was President of the Cambridge Union Society.
 His second wife was the author, art historian, feminist and trade unionist Emily Francis Pattison, née Strong (widow of Rev. Mark Pattison), subsequently known as Lady Dilke.

-Despite being a radical, Dilke was also an imperialist; he argued for British imperial domination in his bestselling 1868 book, Greater Britain.
+Despite being a radical, Dilke was also an imperialist, and argued for British imperial domination in his bestselling 1868 book, Greater Britain.

 Political career, 1868–1886

-Dilke became Liberal Member of Parliament for Chelsea in 1868, which he held until 1886.
+Dilke became Liberal Member of Parliament for Chelsea in 1868, a seat he held until 1886.

-In 1871, Dilke caused controversy when he criticised the British monarchy and argued that the United Kingdom should adopt a republican form of government; public criticism made Dilke recant that.
+In 1871, Dilke caused controversy when he criticised the British monarchy and argued that the United Kingdom should adopt a republican form of government.
+Following public criticism, he recanted.

-He was Under-Secretary of State for Foreign Affairs from 1880 to 1882, during Gladstone's second government, and was admitted to the Privy Council in 1882.
+From 1880 to 1882, during William E. Gladstone's second government, he was Under-Secretary of State for Foreign Affairs, and was admitted to the Privy Council in 1882.
 In December of that year, he entered the cabinet as President of the Local Government Board, serving until 1885.
-A leading and determined radical within the party, he negotiated the passage of the Third Reform Act, which the Conservatives allowed through the House of Lords, in return for a redistribution that they calculated to be marginally favourable to themselves.
-(The granting of the vote to agricultural labourers threatened Conservative dominance of rural seats, but many double-member seats were abolished, with seats redistributed to suburbia, where Conservative support was growing.)
-He also supported laws giving the municipal franchise to women, legalising labour unions, improving working conditions and limiting working hours, as well as being one of the earliest campaigners for universal schooling.
+A leading and determined radical within the party, he negotiated the passage of the Third Reform Act, which the Conservatives allowed through the House of Lords in return for a redistribution that they calculated to be marginally favourable to themselves.
+While the granting of the vote to agricultural labourers threatened the Conservative dominance of rural seats, many dual-member constituencies were abolished, with extra being created in suburbia, where Conservative support was growing.
+He also supported laws giving the municipal franchise to women, legalising trade unions, improving working conditions and limiting working hours, as well as being one of the earliest campaigners for universal schooling.